amzdev0401/shim-review/README.md

 Following patches are applied.

-1. Enable the NX compatibility flag by default. #530 (530.patch)
-2. Make sbat_var.S parse right with buggy gcc/binutils #535 (535.patch)
+1. Make sbat_var.S parse right with buggy gcc/binutils #535 (535.patch)

 *******************************************************************************
 ### URL for a repo that contains the exact code which was built to get this binary: